Tornado Druid Endgame Build Guide

 - With its +1 ranks to all passive abilities, the Shroud of False Death delivers a considerable boost to your damage and defense.
 It also comes with the added utility of granting Invisibility and Movement Speed via its effect.

-- Ring of Starless Skies boasts a phenomenal amount of Attack Speed and Critical Strike Chance, both stats vitally important to your build.
-Furthermore, the Mythic effect mitigates the drawbacks associated with Wild Impulses, while also providing you with a considerable damage multiplier.
+- Ring of Starless Skies features a phenomenal amount of Attack Speed and Critical Strike Chance, both stats vitally important to your build.
+Furthermore, the unique mythic effect mitigates the drawbacks associated with Wild Impulses, while also providing you with a considerable damage multiplier.
 Prioritize crafting this Mythic first.

-- Tyrael's Might is a solid consideration if you're looking to solve resistances early and boast a very defensive setup.
+- Tyrael's Might is a solid consideration if you're looking to solve Resistances and boast a very defensive setup.
 In this case, make sure to swap the excess Resistances on your gear to Maximum Life or Armor.

 This Speedfarming variant optimizes the build for easy activities like Helltides, Whispers, Nightmare Dungeons and lower Pit Tiers.